ScicraftLearn/Installer/README.md

 - generate.py
     - In the main function there is a variable "r_version", chance this to the correct version.

-After this you can create an executable from the script version.
+After this you can create an executable for the script version.

 ## Adding new content to the installer